-10.0.1 with or without reviewing the changes.
-Of course, users may always choose to review.
+10.0.1.
+Of course, users may always choose to review and decide for themselves.
 But the use of a correction number allows drafters to communicate when changes fix errors, rather than adjust scope or intended effects.

 Professor Miller publishes a privacy notice for medical patients as